Abstra208/Phat-PI/README.md

 - Users login and logout
 - Users management (Coming soon)
 - Control your Scroll Phat HD screen from anywhere on your network
-- Using a gunicorn server for an always running server, or a development server for testing purpose
+- Using a Gunicorn server for an always-running server, or a development server for testing purposes

 ## Project Structure